SolidStateGroup/rn-apple-healthkit/README.md

 # React Native Apple Healthkit
 A React Native bridge module for interacting with Apple Healthkit data.
-Checkout the [full documentation](https://github.com/terrillo/rn-apple-healthkit/tree/master/docs)
+Checkout the [full documentation](https://github.com/awsmlabs/rn-apple-healthkit/tree/master/docs)

+## NOTE:

+Forked from https://github.com/terrillo/rn-apple-healthkit) as it was outdated.

 ## Installation